Farshe-Salman/TownVista-Computer-Graphics-/README.md

+Patient-Health-Nexus
+Patient Health Nexus is an all-in-one healthcare management platform designed to streamline interactions between patients, hospitals, pharmacies, and administrators.
+This system enables seamless digital healthcare services including doctor appointments, medicine purchases, diagnostic information, and surgery tracking — all in one place. -Author: Md.
+Salman Farshe

 Project Name: DualScape
 Project Description:
 DualScape is a 2D computer graphics project developed using OpenGL.
 It presents two contrasting visual environments: a bustling city scene and a peaceful village scene.
 The user can interactively switch between these two scenes using keyboard inputs.